 Drug Free Workplace

-Additionally, fellows are required to comply with the Federal Drug Free Workplace Act – for more information please refer to this website at:
+Additionally, fellows are required to comply with the Federal Drug Free Workplace Act.

 All trainees are required to have either a full North Carolina State Medical License or a Residence Training License and must be registered with the North Carolina Medical Board.